you are going to be laid up the garden path

 is important and the plants should be set back

-drive causing damage to the paintwork of passing
+the drive causing damage to the paintwork of

-them to become one sided and unsightly.
-It is
+cause them to become one sided and unsightly.

-preferable to plant at the correct spacing filling
+It is preferable to plant at the correct spacing

-the gaps in the short term with annuals or herbaceous
+filling the gaps in the short term with annuals

 roses in flower are a rewarding sight but for